kishora373/Mapty-App/README.md

 # Mapty-App
+Welcome to the Mapty project!
+In this project, I built a workout logging application that allows users to track their running and cycling activities on an interactive map.
+The app integrates geolocation to automatically fetch the user's current position and displays it on a map using the Leaflet library.
+Additionally, it stores user data in the browser's localStorage so that workout logs persist across page reloads and sessions.
 ## Features
 ### Interactive Map:
 The map is rendered using the Leaflet library, and it shows workout markers for running and cycling activities.